scasarez314/Liri/README.md

 #<h3> concert-this </h3>

-1. Open your terminal such as Bash.
+1. Open your terminal in VisualStudio Code.

 2. Navigate to the folder that contains the liri.js file.